 This gives us a grand total of 24 tables with only 1 person and 14 tables with more than 1 person.

 Tables don't stay empty for long.
-Here's a picture of the full room doing the "power stance" (just before Uncle Bob took the stage):
+Here's a picture of the full room doing the "power stance" (just before the opening keynote):

 Resolution: Never Sit Alone